-The Senior Project paper is the final phase of your Senior Project and the articulation of your research.
+The Senior Project paper is the final phase of your Senior Project choreographic project; the articulation of your creative research.
 It is expected that you will use the following format in the writing of your Senior Project paper.
-The format is similar to what you will utilize for your research paper in Dance History next semester.

-Fall 2019 Paper Deadlines:
+Fall 2022 Paper Deadlines:

-- By October 30, 2019 (Wed.): Please have initiated a conference with me about how your paper/ideas is shaping up by this date.
-All related assignments (complete outline, abstract draft and finalized bibliography) will be turned in to Assistant Professor Elizabeth Johnson. - November 8, 2019 (Fri.): Outline due by 5:00PM.
-Notify me should you need an extension (this is perfectly allowable). - November 20, 2019 (Wed.): First draft due by 5:00PM.
-Notify me should you need an extension. - December 4, 2019 (Wed.): Second draft due by 5:00PM.
-This should be a mostly corrected and formatted draft. - Third draft: If your advisor needs further edits, this would be accomplished during a time-line established between you and your advisor.
+By Monday, October 24, 2022: Please have emailed about how your paper/idea is shaping up.
+All related assignments (complete outline, abstract draft and finalized bibliography) will be turned in to your Senior Project advisor.

+Thursday, November 11, 2022: Organizational Outline due by 5:00PM.

+Monday, November 21, 2022: First draft due by 5:00PM.
+Notify me should you need a short extension.

+Wednesday, December 7, 2022: Second/final after mentor edits draft due by 5:00PM.

+Third draft: If your advisor needs further edits, this would be accomplished during a time-line established between you and your advisor.